The best unrefined olive oil. How to distinguish high-quality olive oil from counterfeit

 290/250 460/250 250/250 220/250 350/250 250/250

-This oil wins our test primarily due to its taste - thick, rich, juicy, a little bit bitter like a man.
-Give him a solo part in salads and fresh appetizers -
+This oil wins our test primarily due to its taste - thick, rich, juicy, a little bitter in a masculine way.
+Give him a solo part in salads and fresh snacks -

 you will not regret!

-If we had a competition "Where is the most oleic acid", then Carapelli oil would win this competition.
-All other parameters are also on top.
-But the taste was not as bright as I would like.
+If we were holding a competition “Where is the most oleic acid,” then Carapelli oil would win this competition.
+All other parameters are also excellent.
+But the taste was not as bright as we would like.
 Therefore, Carapelli was not in the top three.
-This oil will shade fish and meat dishes well - it will make them more interesting and fragrant.
-But in green salads it should be added little by little: it has a pronounced bitter taste.
+This oil will complement fish and meat dishes well - making them more interesting and aromatic.
+But you should add it little by little to green salads: it has a pronounced bitter taste.
 Oliveta is average in all respects.
-And to taste, too: it is not as bright as that of the winners of the test, but quite pleasant.
-Add here a reasonable price - and get a decent product for daily use.
+And also in terms of taste: it is not as bright as that of the test winners, but quite pleasant.
+Add to this a reasonable price and we get a decent product for daily use.
 This brand has very good marketers.
-Just look how they "decorated" the bottle!
-"BORGES oil - the taste of the Mediterranean", "Recommended by the Russian Academy of Sciences" ...
-However, the taste and quality of the oil are really excellent.
-Against the background of other contestants, this one seems not so memorable.
-Well, it's better to fill the salad with another oil.
-But for everyday fried and baked dishes, Spainolli is quite suitable.
+Just look how they “decorated” the bottle!
+“BORGES oil - the taste of the Mediterranean”, “Recommended by the Russian Academy of Sciences”...
+However, the taste and quality of the oil are truly excellent.
+Compared to other contestants, this one does not seem so memorable.
+Well, it’s better to season the salad with another oil.
+But Spainolli is quite suitable for everyday fried and baked dishes.

-* Thank you for your help in conducting the test HEAC "SOEKS"
+* Thank you for your help in conducting the GEAC “SOEX” test

-From ancient times olive oil It is considered a gift of the gods, a medicine given to people by nature itself.
+Since ancient times olive oil It is considered a gift from the gods, a medicine given to people by nature itself.

-And it is no coincidence that the inhabitants of the Mediterranean, who regularly eat olive oil, retain youth, beauty and health for many years.
+And it is no coincidence that Mediterranean residents who regularly consume olive oil maintain youth, beauty and health for many years.

-Russians do not have a rich tradition of using olive oil, and therefore the purpose of this article is to talk about the outstanding qualities of this solar product, which will certainly amaze you.
+Russians do not have rich traditions of consuming olive oil, and therefore the purpose of this article is to talk about the outstanding qualities of this sunny product, which will certainly amaze you.

-The main secret of olive oil is in its unique composition, this is a real pantry of useful components that are absorbed by the human body by almost 100%.
+The main secret of olive oil is its unique composition, this is a real pantry useful components, which are absorbed human body almost 100%.

-Olive oil contains a large amount of antioxidants and vitamin E, which helps to absorb vitamins A, K. The result of such a natural "chain reaction" is a general rejuvenation of the body, an improvement in the condition of the skin, hair, and nails.
+Olive oil contains a large number of antioxidants and vitamin E, which helps absorb vitamins A and K. The result of this natural “chain reaction” is a general rejuvenation of the body, improvement in the condition of the skin, hair, and nails.

-And not without reason in Greece, where olive oil is idolized, the life expectancy rate is one of the highest in the world.
+And it’s no wonder that in Greece, where olive oil is idolized, life expectancy is one of the highest in the world.

 2. Olive oil: benefits for the digestive system

 Olive oil is very good for the digestive system.
-It improves the activity of the stomach, intestines, pancreas and liver, promotes the healing of gastric and duodenal ulcers.
+It improves the activity of the stomach, intestines, pancreas and liver, promotes the healing of stomach and duodenal ulcers.

 Olive oil has a choleretic and mild laxative effect.
-This is a rare and valuable property, because other vegetable oils do not have a choleretic effect.
+It's rare and valuable property, because other vegetable oils do not have a choleretic effect.

-3. Olive oil: prevention of cardiovascular disease and cancer
+3. Olive oil: prevention of cardiovascular diseases and cancer

-Train yourself to take two tablespoons of olive oil a day (dress salad, add to soups, side dishes, marinades), and your heart will work like clockwork.
+Train yourself to take two tablespoons of olive oil a day (dress salad, add to soups, side dishes, marinades), and your heart will work like a clock.

-It is a known fact that the lowest mortality rate from cardiovascular diseases is in Greece, the world leader in the consumption of olive oil per capita.
+It is a known fact that the lowest mortality rate from cardiovascular diseases is in Greece, the world leader in olive oil consumption per capita.

-In addition, scientists have found that the oleic acid contained in olive oil stimulates a gene that suppresses the activity of cancer cells.
-Accordingly, the risk of developing oncological diseases, in particular, breast cancer in women, is reduced.
+In addition, scientists have found that oleic acid contained in olive oil stimulates a gene that suppresses the activity of cancer cells.
+Accordingly, the risk of developing oncological diseases, in particular, breast cancer in women.

-Olive oil especially useful for children and pregnant women, because the fatty acids contained in it are involved in the formation of the fetal brain, its bone and nervous systems.
+Olive oil especially useful for children and pregnant women, because The fatty acids it contains are involved in the formation of the fetal brain, its bone and nervous systems.

-Olive oil also provides a gentle transfer of infants to adult food.
-The fact is that the fatty acids of extra-virgin olive oil are very similar to the fats that make up mother's milk: linoleic acid in both is about 8%.
-Olive oil should be added to cereals and pureed vegetable purees.
+Olive oil also provides a gentle transition for infants to adult food.
+The fact is that the fatty acids of extra-virgin olive oil are very similar to the fats that make up breast milk: linoleic acid in both is approximately 8%.
+Olive oil should be added to porridges and pureed vegetables.

-It is important to remember that the lack of linoleic acid in the body can cause a number of skin diseases.
+It is important to remember that a lack of linoleic acid in the body can cause a number of skin diseases.

-Olive oil is one of the best oils for frying. it retains its structure at high temperatures and does not burn.
+Olive oil is one of the best oils for frying, because it retains its structure when high temperatures and doesn't burn.

-According to studies, extra virgin olive oil begins to burn at temperatures above 240 degrees and practically does not oxidize due to the low content of unsaturated fatty acids.
-Therefore, lovers of a healthy diet can safely use it to prepare all kinds of dishes - warm up, sauté, fry - and at the same time enjoy a pleasant natural aroma, without which it is impossible to imagine healthy Mediterranean cuisine.
-For example, IDEAL olive oil is produced in Spain by direct extraction, without the addition of preservatives and impurities.
+According to research, extra virgin olive oil begins to burn at temperatures above 240 degrees and practically does not oxidize due to the low content of unsaturated fatty acids.
+Therefore, for lovers healthy eating you can safely use it to prepare all kinds of dishes - heat, sauté, fry - and at the same time enjoy the pleasant natural aroma, without which it is impossible to imagine healthy Mediterranean cuisine.
+For example, IDEAL olive oil is produced in Spain using the direct spin, without adding preservatives or foreign impurities.

-Unlike olive oil, our favorite sunflower and corn oils have one significant drawback - they are extremely susceptible to oxidation, especially when heated and left exposed to air.
-As a result, we get carcinogenic products that are detrimental to the mucosa of the gastrointestinal tract.
+Unlike olive, our favorite sunflower and corn oil have one significant drawback - they are extremely susceptible to oxidation, especially when they are heated and left open to air.
+As a result, we get carcinogenic products that are harmful to the mucous membrane gastrointestinal tract.

 6. Olive oil in cosmetology

-Since ancient times, olive oil has been widely application in cosmetology.
-To preserve and maintain beauty and youth, the women of Ancient Greece regularly used masks based on olive oil.
+Since ancient times, olive oil has found wide application in cosmetology.
+To preserve and maintain the beauty and youth of a woman Ancient Greece regularly used masks based on olive oil.

-Today, cosmetics based on extra virgin olive oil are very popular.
-It is a part of various creams, masks, shampoos, soaps.
+Today, cosmetics based on Extra Virgin olive oil are very popular.
+It is part of various creams, masks, shampoos, soaps.

 Olive oil is ideal for skin because:

-- well absorbed, does not clog pores, which is important for skin breathing, good complexion,
+– absorbs well and does not clog pores, which is important for skin breathing and good complexion,

 – does not cause allergic reactions,

-- prevents the penetration of air pollution into the skin,
+– prevents the penetration of airborne contaminants into the skin,

-– due to the content of antioxidants and vitamin E, it prevents premature aging of the body and has a rejuvenating effect,
+– thanks to the content of antioxidants and vitamin E, it prevents premature aging of the body and has a rejuvenating effect,

 – actively affects fat metabolism in the body, which is effective in the fight against cellulite and skin stretch marks,